Change Data Capture (CDC)

 }

-Now imagine we are only interested in the DELETE events in the source and want to write the userid and lsn for each DELETE.
-We can use the query below to create such a CDC pipeline:
+Now imagine you're only interested in the DELETE events in the source and wish to write the userid and lsn for each DELETE.
+You can use the query below to create such a CDC pipeline:

 CREATE STREAM cdc_sink WITH ('topic' = 'cdc_logs') AS